 While the pandemic reached states and local communities at different times in Spring 2020, by the end of March many governors released Executive Orders that took one of two approaches to address child care: (1) they allowed child care programs to remain open, or (2) they closed child care programs, except for those that provided emergency care to children of essential workers.
 Just one state — Rhode Island — suspended child care operations statewide.
 States have since enacted additional policies to help reduce the number of providers closing their doors and support families in accessing child care as they are called back to work.
 However, many of these policies are temporary and are not expected to be extended as governors reopen states.
 There are notable exceptions.
 Strong state leaders in Illinois, New Mexico and Oregon prioritized child care during the pandemic and have enacted robust policies to support the system that other states should consider replicating.

-This is the first blog post in a three-part series that takes a deeper look at statewide policies that have been enacted throughout the pandemic.
+This is the first blog post in a four-part series that takes a deeper look at statewide policies that have been enacted throughout the pandemic.
 As states are reopening, policymakers should consider implementing or permanently extending the policies outlined in this series to support child care.
 Stakeholders can use these blog posts to learn about creative solutions other states have enacted and advocate for the long-term adoption of similar solutions in their own states.

 State actions that address financial stabilization for providers